 The International Center for Afghan Women’s Economic Development (ICAWED) is a pioneering institution dedicated to advancing the role of women in Afghanistan’s economy.

-The center will function as a headquarters to incubate female-led small and medium-sized businesses, provide business training to female entrepreneurs, funnel investment capital to promising women-run businesses, and provide women access to all the business and information technology (IT) assets at the American University of Afghanistan.
+The center functions as a headquarters to incubate female-led small and medium-sized businesses, provide business training to female entrepreneurs, funnel investment capital to promising women-run businesses, and provide women access to all the business and information technology (IT) assets at the American University of Afghanistan.

-As a permanent, state-of-the-art facility dedicated to women’s economic empowerment, the center will function as a national hub coordinating and connecting both public and private sector entities that share the goal of fully integrating women into the Afghan economy.
+As a permanent, state-of-the-art facility dedicated to women’s economic empowerment, the center functions as a national hub coordinating and connecting both public and private sector entities that share the goal of fully integrating women into the Afghan economy.

 The goal of stimulating Afghanistan’s economy by tapping into the energy and ingenuity of the nation’s women has captured international interest.
 The number of development sector initiatives to further this goal has been significant over the last decade, but many organizations are considering scaling down or halting their activities as Afghanistan faces an uncertain security environment in the coming years.
 The permanence of our center and its affiliate, the American University of Afghanistan, stand in marked contrast.